 Bob's Red Mill produces a celiac-friendly corn grits.
 This product is manufactured in the company's dedicated gluten-free factory.
 These grits are certified gluten-free and the only ingredient in the product is gluten-free corn.
 Bob's Red Mill Gluten-Free Corn Grits runs about $4.00 for a 24-ounce bag.

-Arrowhead Mills Organic Gluten-Free Yellow Corn Grits
+The Sprouted Flour Organic Gluten-Free Yellow Corn Grits

 Other Grits Brands

 Most other brands will naturally be free from gluten and therefore safe for individuals following a gluten-free diet for lifestyle choices.
 However, these grits brands could be exposed to a higher risk for cross contamination.
 Some of these brands are:

 Some of these brands even have a warning label stating the product may contain wheat, making these unsafe for those with celiac disease.